-In accordance with the regulations, Lenders are advised of Assetz Exchange's role in the origination and on-going adminstration of Loans on the platform.
+The FCA requires Assetz Exchange to disclose its role in the origination and on-going operation of Loans on the platform.

 Nature & Extent of Due Diligence in Respect of Borrowers